hyiso/hybrid_flutter/example/README.md

-# flutter_hybrid_example
+# hybrid_flutter_example

-Demonstrates how to use the flutter_hybrid plugin.
+Demonstrates how to use the hybrid_flutter plugin.

 ## Getting Started